 Born and raised in Austin, Texas and currently residing in Leander, Texas, I have been experiencing the outdoors since I was old enough to walk, accompanying my father and grandfather to the family ranch on a weekly basis.
 I first picked up a camera in 2001 on a three week trip to Hawaii to visit an aunt during summer break while attending the University of Texas.
 I spent much of those three weeks exploring the Big Island and making images, loving every minute of it.
 I didn’t produce anything of quality on that trip, but the foundation was laid for something that would grow to become a huge part of who I am today.

 My photography is driven by two things, a lifelong love of the natural world, history, and historic architecture as well as an inherent need to produce something of emotional value, primarily for myself, and secondarily for others.
 I enjoy every step of the creative process, from an idea’s conception to its realization.
 It feels as natural and necessary to my survival as drawing breath.
-But the creative process alone has no meaning if its execution is not an expression of love.
+But the creative process alone has little meaning to me if its execution is not an expression of love.
 So, necessarily, I make images of places that are significant to me for one reason or another.
 Those places are all found between the Red and Rio Grande in Texas.
 I have no interest in making photographs elsewhere.

 July 18, 2016 – August 14, 2016